 Child Nutrition Programs updated the Civil Rights forms with the new Nondiscrimination Statement.
 The updated forms are posted on the Nutrition Civil Rights web page

-The long nondiscrimination clause must be used on all publications that are over one page that mention USDA Child Nutrition program.
+The long nondiscrimination clause must be used on all publications that are over one page (8×11 front and back) that mention USDA Child Nutrition program.

 This policy complies with Head Start Performance Standard 45 CFR Section1304.23 .